redseedtraining/redseed_api_docs/source/includes/_engagement.md

 # Engagement

-Engagement is the percentage of active training at a location.
+Engagement is the percentage of active training at a Location.

 ## Engagement Attributes